 Cleanliness: Oil burners do produce soot, which is why it’s imperative to have it professionally cleaned and serviced each year.
 This involves vacuuming the soot out of the burner, changing filters and adjusting electrodes to ensure it’s operating at its best.

 Air Quality Issues: According to the Energy Communications Council, heating oil burns nearly 95% cleaner than it did in 1970, and with new fuel blends, the industry is aiming for zero emissions.
-By July of 2012, all of New York must use a cleaner low sulphur fuel that will even further improve air quality and efficiency.
+By July of 2012, all of New York must use a cleaner low sulfur fuel that will even further improve air quality and efficiency.

 Propane Wall Furnaces